Mazin-Hnewa/BDD100K-Subsets/README.md

 # Subsets of BDD100k Dataset
-Subsets [BDD100k Dataset](https://www.bdd100k.com/) that are used in [Object Detection Under Rainy Conditions for Autonomous Vehicles: A Review of State-of-the-Art and Emerging Techniques](https://ieeexplore.ieee.org/document/9307324) can be downloaded from below:
+Subsets of [BDD100k Dataset](https://www.bdd100k.com/) that are used in [Object Detection Under Rainy Conditions for Autonomous Vehicles: A Review of State-of-the-Art and Emerging Techniques](https://ieeexplore.ieee.org/document/9307324) can be downloaded from below:

 |Set|Images|Annotation(json BDD100K format)|Annotation(json COCO format)|
 |---|---|---|---|